-For international participants arriving in Guimarães, it is recommended to book a flight to these main international airports serving the country:
+For international participants arriving in Guimarães, it is recommended to book a flight to either of these airports:

 - Porto Airport, also known as Aeroporto Francisco Sá Carneiro (OPO)